 Membership is free and open to Tenants' & Residents' Associations, less formal groups of tenants, individual tenants and leaseholders, and individuals who support the Federation's aims.

 If you'd like to become a member of the Federation, or would like more information or advice, please visit the WFTA website.

 Check out our Facebook pages or follow us on Twitter.
 This is an opportunity for tenants to tell us their ideas, suggestions and opinions, comment on our services, or view what other tenants think.

-We did our first live stream at Get Togethers on Facebook in July 2016, watch out for our next live streaming from the Get Togethers.
+Watch out for our next live streaming from the Get Togethers.

 - Last Updated: Friday, 08 February 2019 11:59